yuhoo0302/Segment-Anything-Model-for-Medical-Images/README.md

 # Segment-Anything-Model-for-Medical-Images

-Implementation of "Segment Anything Model for Medical Images?" in pytorch.
+Implementation of "Segment Anything Model for Medical Images?" in pytorch --for finetuning the SAM with box prompts.

 Arxiv link: [https://arxiv.org/pdf/2304.14660.pdf](https://arxiv.org/pdf/2304.14660.pdf)